ERGO-Code/HiGHS/README.md

 Python
 ------

+There are two ways to build the Python interface to HiGHS.

+__From PyPi__

+HiGHS has been added to PyPi, so should be installable using the command

+pip install highspy

+The installation can be tested using the example [minimal.py](https://github.com/ERGO-Code/HiGHS/blob/master/examples/minimal.py), yielding the output

+    Running HiGHS 1.2.2 [date: 2022-09-04, git hash: 8701dbf19]
+    Copyright (c) 2022 ERGO-Code under MIT licence terms Presolving model
+    2 rows, 2 cols, 4 nonzeros
+    0 rows, 0 cols, 0 nonzeros
+    0 rows, 0 cols, 0 nonzeros
+    Presolve : Reductions: rows 0(-2); columns 0(-2); elements 0(-4) - Reduced to empty
+    Solving the original LP from the solution after postsolve Model   status      : Optimal
+    Objective value     :  1.0000000000e+00
+    HiGHS run time      :          0.00

+or the more didactic [call_highs_from_python.py](https://github.com/ERGO-Code/HiGHS/blob/master/examples/call_highs_from_python.py).

+__Directly__

 In order to build the Python interface, build and install the HiGHS library as described above, ensure the shared library is in the `LD_LIBRARY_PATH` environment variable, and then run